1992 United States Senate elections: California (regular)

 Incumbent Democrat Alan Cranston decided to retire.
 Democratic U.S. Congresswoman Barbara Boxer won the open seat over Republican conservative TV talk show commentator Bruce Herschensohn.
 Both of California's senators were elected for the first time.
 This is not a unique occurrence; it would happen again in Tennessee in 1994, Kansas in 1996 and Georgia in 2020-2021.
 Fellow Democrat Dianne Feinstein, California's other senator, won the special election and was inaugurated in November 1992.

 The election between Boxer and Herschensohn was very close.
 At the eleventh hour, controversy emerged that the Republican nominee attended a strip club, which some Republican operatives later blamed for Herschensohn's loss.

 Four days before Election Day polls showed Herschensohn had narrowed a double digit deficit, trailing by 3 points.
 Political operative Bob Mulholland disrupted a campaign appearance with a large poster advertising a strip club shouting "Should the voters of California elect someone who frequently travels the strip joints of Hollywood?"
 Herschensohn admitted he had visited a strip club once, with his girlfriend and another couple.
 With press coverage of the story, Herschensohn spent the waning days of the campaign denying related allegations.
 When the votes were cast and counted, Barbara Boxer won the election by five points.
 Although Republicans have blamed the defeat on the underhanded tactics of the Boxer campaign, evidence of the connection between Mulholland's outburst and the campaign never surfaced.

 The election was very close.
 Boxer was declared the winner by the Associated Press at 1:22 A.M.
 Pacific Coast Time.

 California (special)

 In the 1990 gubernatorial election, Republican senator Pete Wilson had beaten Democrat Dianne Feinstein for governor.
 He appointed John F. Seymour to the Senate to replace himself.
-In this special election held simultaneously with the regular Senate election, Feinstein defeated Seymour to serve the remaining 2 years of the term and took office November 10, only 7 days after the election.
-Fellow Democrat Barbara Boxer won the regular election and was Swon in January 1993.
+In this special election held simultaneously with the regular Senate election, Feinstein defeated Seymour to serve the remaining 2 years of the term and took office November 4, only 1 day after the election.
+Fellow Democrat Barbara Boxer won the regular election and was sworn in in January 1993.

 Both of California's senators were elected for the first time.
 This is not a unique occurrence; it would happen again in Tennessee in 1994, Kansas in 1996, and Georgia in 2020.